 I offer the screening test option to all my patients.

-Pregnant woman attending a public hospital as a public patient are unlikely to be offered NIPT screening at the antenatal clinic.
+A pregnant woman attending a public hospital as a public patient is unlikely to be offered NIPT screening at the antenatal clinic.
 I suspect this is because of financial considerations, as there is no Medicare rebate on the test.

-A NIPT is much more accurate than a NTS in checking for chromosomal abnormalities.
+An NIPT is much more accurate than an NTS in checking for chromosomal abnormalities.
 You don’t need both.
-A NTS in addition will not increase the accuracy of detection of Trisomy 21, 13 or 18.
+An NTS, in addition, will not increase the accuracy of detection of Trisomy 21, 13 or 18.

-The companies that do the NTS will encourage you to have a NTS type scan also.
-They will say it is to check for and detect developmental abnormalities sooner and to assess whether you are at higher risk of early onset preeclampsia.
+The companies that do the NTS will encourage you to have an NTS type scan also.
+They will say it is to check for and detect developmental abnormalities sooner and to assess whether you are at higher risk of early-onset preeclampsia.

-A 12 week ultrasound scan can check for some structural abnormalities in your baby such as exomphalos, holoprosencephaly, some heart abnormalities and megacystis.
+A 12-week ultrasound scan can check for some structural abnormalities in your baby such as exomphalos, holoprosencephaly, some heart abnormalities and megacystis.
 These may exist without a chromosomal abnormality.
-These abnormalities and more abnormalities will be checked for at your 19 week morphology scan.
-At the 19 week morphology scan your baby will be bigger and so accuracy in detecting abnormalities will be greater.
-Also other structural abnormalities will checked for that are not apparent at 12 weeks.
-Neural tube defects (spina bifida) will be checked at the 19 week morphology scan.
+These abnormalities and more abnormalities will be checked for at your 19-week morphology scan.
+At the 19-week morphology scan, your baby will be bigger and so accuracy in detecting abnormalities will be greater.
+Also, other structural abnormalities will be checked for that are not apparent at 12 weeks.
+Neural tube defects (spina bifida) will be checked at the 19-week morphology scan.